 Optimization and rectification of blade structure

-Through the optimization and rectification of the trimming knife block and punch, it can meet the standards, ensure stable production, reduce the production of iron filings, and fundamentally solve the problem of iron filings.
+The optimization and correction of the trimming knife block and punch can meet the standards, maintain stable production, minimize the generation of iron filings, and effectively resolve the issue of iron writings.

-⑴ The optimization and improvement of the straight repair tool block include (Fig. 3 and Fig. 4):
+⑴ The optimization and improvement of the straightening tool block includes the following steps (as shown in Figures 3 and 4):

-① Smooth the “wave” part of the datum;
+① Smoothing the “wave” portion of the reference surface;

-② The positive cone of the cutting surface is changed to a 90 ° vertical plane;
+② Transforming the positive cone of the cutting surface into a 90° vertical plane;

 Fig. 3 before the rectification of the direct repair tool block